contentauth/c2pa-python/docs/intents.md

 ## CREATE intent

-Use `CREATE` when the asset is a brand-new creation with no prior history.
-In this case, a `C2paDigitalSourceType` is required (by the specification) to describe how the asset was produced.
+Use `CREATE` when the asset has no prior history.
+A `C2paDigitalSourceType` is required to describe how the asset was produced.
 The Builder will:

 - Add a `c2pa.created` action with the specified digital source type.
-- Reject the operation if a `parentOf` ingredient exists (new creations cannot have parents).
+- Reject the operation if a `parentOf` ingredient exists.

 ### Example: New digital creation